ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab7/README.md

 **A bard diagram showing the filming activity for each year (plot the total count of records per year).**

-This bar diagram shows the number of movies for each year (without filters)
+This bar diagram shows the number of movies for each year (without filters).
+In this final diagram, we couldn't think any case of using filter since we can not really filter on actor and movie title attributes because the result will be very specific to that user or movie.

 ![alt text](https://github.com/ferdidolot/CLOUD-COMPUTING-CLASS-2018/blob/master/Lab7/Lab7_Task7.3_7.png)
 ## What is your question? ##

 **Q74: Explain what you have done in the README.md file of the Lab7 folder of your answers repository, add the new plot.
 Push the code changes to your scrapy-lab repository**

 **Q75: How long have you been working on this session?
 What have been the main difficulties you have faced and how have you solved them?**